datasciencecampus/laika/README.md

 ```

 Specifically, given an input satellite image, the script outputs the number of
-pixels belonging to one of the following classes:
+pixels belonging to one the 8 land-use classes, such that the sum of class

-* background
-* residential
-* commercial
-* industrial
-* vegetation
-* building
-* brownfield

-Such that the sum of class pixels = total number of pixels in the image.
-In
+pixels = total number of pixels in the image.
+In addition, the script will
-addition, the script will output *class heatmaps* and *class segments*
+output *class heatmaps* and *class segments* visualisations in to the
-visualisations in to the `<output dir>`.
+`<output dir>`.

 ![segmented](img/segmented.png)